sanjayraina/alexa-mytunes/README.md

-# Example Music Streamer using Alexa and AWS Serverless
+# Build a Music Streamer using Alexa and AWS Serverless

-This is a Music streaming app.
-It uses:
+This is an example of how to store and stream your music using AWS, Serverless services and an Alexa Skill.
+It consists of:
 - a Single Page Application using surge.sh to upload music and then select and play tracks
 - an Alexa Skill to select and play music tracks
 - AWS API Gateway to implement APIs to select tracks and get signed URLS to play and upload tracks